 The U.S. National Institute on Drug Abuse also notes that 1 in 9 people between the ages of 12 and 25 used prescription amphetamines for nonmedical reasons or misused them without a prescription at all.

-Using amphetamines frequently and over an extended period can very quickly lead to dependence.
+Using them frequently and over an extended period can very quickly lead to amphetamine dependence.
 Some people are prone to become addicted faster than others. however.
 A history of substance abuse, or a mental illness, are more likely to lead someone to become addicted, for example.

 Environmental Factors